bwc0/ATM-Project/README.md

 # ATM-Project

-ATM that allow users to sign up or sign in, all banking operation like deposit, credit, etc. User can create multiple accounts.
+ATM console app that allow users to sign up or sign in, all banking operation like deposit, credit, etc. User can create multiple accounts.

 To Run: